 4. Make the pitch

 If the lead is interested and qualified, this is the point in the selling process when you begin nurturing them until the timing is right to close the deal.
-Personalization during this stage is especially important to start building a relationship.
+Personalisation during this stage is especially important to start building a relationship.
 Instead of focusing on your product features, focus on prospects’ needs, handling objections, and how you can help them solve problems.
-Whether you provide a sales presentation, create a personalized nurture email campaign administered by your integrated CRM and marketing automation platform, initiate phone calls or retarget social media ads to these leads, the key is to keep prospects engaged so your company stays top of mind.
+Whether you provide a sales presentation, create a personalised nurture email campaign administered by your integrated CRM and marketing automation platform, initiate phone calls or retarget social media ads to these leads, the key is to keep prospects engaged so your company stays top of mind.